-Voters who want to vote early for any election may do so in person at their parish Registrar of Voters office or at designated locations in the parish from 14 days to seven days before any scheduled election.
+Voters who wish to vote early may do so at their parish Registrar of Voters office or designated voting location in the parish from 14 days to 7 days before a scheduled election (For presidential elections, early voting is 18 to 7 days before the election).
 You do not need a reason to vote early.

 For more information on dates and locations for early voting, please use your state's resource.

 As soon as absentee ballots are available, 30 days before the election, you may vote in person at your town office.
 Voting hours vary by the town; check with your town clerk or look up your town on the Secretary of State's website.